 So many of our normal body functions follow daily patterns of speeding up and slowing down, intensifying and diminishing, in alignment with our circadian rhythm.
-Interestingly, so do the symptoms of a number of chronic disorders, such as allergy symptoms, asthma, heart, stroke, and cardiovascular conditions, forms of arthritis, ulcers, and epilepsy, just to name a few.
+Interestingly, so do the symptoms of a number of chronic disorders, such as allergy symptoms, asthma, heart, stroke, and cardiovascular conditions, forms of arthritis, ulcers, and epilepsy and metabolic and endocrine disorders, just to name a few.
 These conditions have been shown to have peaks of symptoms based on the time of day.

 A new field that is dedicated to the study of time-related medical observations are rooted in chronobiology (chronos – time; bios – life; logos – science), the study of biologic rhythms.
 Among the various biologic rhythm cycles that medical chronobiologists study, the 24-hour day/night-activity/rest cycle is considered a key chronobiologic factor in medical diagnosis and treatment.

 For example, as night turns into day, vital body functions, including heart rate and blood pressure, speed up in anticipation of increased physical activity.
 These and other predictable fluctuations in body function, taking place during specific time cycles, are our biologic rhythms.
 They are regulated by "biologic clock" mechanisms located in the brain.